-FIG. 5: tilings and puckering patterns of mC102 and oP102.
-Labels in oP102 indicate the set of independent vertices for studies of puckering.
+FIG. 5.
+Tilings and puckering patterns of mC102 and oP102.
+Black/white circles denote up/down puckering.
+Labels in oP102 indicate the set of independent vertices for studies of puckering energies.

-Fig. 2 reveals that a few vacancies can lower the enthalpy, with ΔE dropping from +12 meV/atom to +6 meV/atom.
+First we examine the vacancy energetics.
+Inspecting Fig. 2 reveals that a few vacancies can lower the enthalpy, with $\Delta E$ dropping from +12 meV/atom to +6 meV/atom.
 Limited vacancy formation can be understood from the perspective of electronic structure by inspecting the electronic density of states illustrated in Fig. 6.
 Notice that the density of states contains a strong pseudogap near the Fermi energy.
-For fully occupied Al13Co4.mC102 the Fermi energy lies just to the right hand side of the gap.
-Introducing Al vacancies moves E_F towards the bottom of the pseudogap, which can lower the band structure energy.
+For fully occupied Al13Co4.mC102 the Fermi energy lies just to the right-hand side of the gap.
+Introducing Al vacancies moves $E_F$ towards the bottom of the pseudogap, which can lower the band structure energy.